Registration and Licensure

 Full: A licence entitling the holder to practise independently in accordance with his or her experience will be issued on payment of the licence fee (Canadian currency, at par, Winnipeg).

 Monthly Term: A licence for a calendar month or any portion thereof may be issued at a reduced fee.
-This is primarily designed for those doing a locum tenens who will not be practising for more than six calendar months in the licence fee year (1 September to 31 August).
+This is primarily designed for those doing a locum tenens who will not be practising for more than six calendar months in the licence fee year for 2016/2017 (1 September 2016 to 31 October 2017).

 Residents in Training Programs: Medical graduates who meet the requirements for full registration may on request be issued a licence entitling practice only within the residency program.
 The application for this licence must be accompanied by a letter from the University of Manitoba, Postgraduate Medical Education Office confirming the residency appointment.
 The fee for this licence is approximately 25 percent of the full licence fee.
 This licence may be extended to a full licence.